 Bosnia and Herzegovina

-A “proportionality test” will determine whether your investment is considered substantial by comparing it to your business cost.
+A “proportionality test” will determine whether your investment is considered substantial by comparing it to your business costs.
 The lower the business’s cost, the more you must invest.

-For example, if you start with a $50,000 business, you would likely need to invest 100 percent of the funds to prove your commitment.
-But, if you were to start a $1 million business, you would likely need to invest a lower percentage of the funds.
+For example, if you start with a $50,000 U.S business, you would likely need to invest 100 percent of the funds to prove your commitment.
+But if you were to start a $1,000,000 business, you would likely need to invest a lower percentage of the funds.

-The person applying must have a bona fide enterprise, which is a fully functioning business, not just a front or a shell corporation.
-The investment must have the capacity to boost job creation and generate more than enough income to provide a minimal living for you, your family, and unmarried children in the present or future capacity.
+The person applying must have a bona fide enterprise, which is a fully functioning U.S business, not just a front or a shell corporation.
+The investment must have the capacity to boost job creation and generate more than enough income to provide a minimal living for treaty investors, their family, and unmarried children in the present or future capacity.

 • Classify as a real operating commercial enterprise.
 Investments that don’t qualify are passive investments.
 This includes investments in a “paper organization,” which is a company that exists only on paper and without actual business activities.
 It also includes investments in the stock market or private real estate.